Host Reputation

 The following table describes which data fields are available to different user entitlement levels.

-| Data group | Enterprise | Enterprise with Threat Hunting module |
+| Data group | Censys Search | Censys Enterprise | Censys Enterprise with Adversary Investigation module |

-Reputation score and level (host.reputation.score and host.reputation.score.level) | Yes | Yes |
+Reputation score and level (host.reputation.score and host.reputation.score.level) | Yes - can see presence, but not search across | Yes | Yes |

-Category scores (host.reputation.evidence.evidence_score) | Yes | Yes |
+Category scores (host.reputation.evidence.evidence_score) | No | Yes | Yes |

-Evidence summary (host.reputation.evidence.category) | Yes | Yes |
+Evidence summary (host.reputation.evidence.category) | No | Yes | Yes |

-Full evidence (including nested host.reputation.evidence.threats data) | No | Yes |
+Full evidence (including nested host.reputation.evidence.threats data) | No | No | Yes |

 Historical reputation score data